 Query API

-The Kentik V5 Query API enables programmatic querying of network data (flow records, BGP, selected SNMP OIDs) from your company's devices (routers, hosts, etc.) stored in Kentik.
-The V5 Query API is covered in the following topics:
+The Kentik V5 Query API allows programmatic querying of Kentik-stored network data (flow records, BGP, selected SNMP OIDs) for your organization's devices, and is covered in the following topics:

 - About V5 Query API